hdpow/Basic_CAD/README.md

 ## AxleCollarBearings
-Actually three assignments: the axle and collar, which is for connecting the wheels, and two bearings, which let the axel spin.

 ### Description
-  the method of getting the wheel to spin
+Actually three assignments: the axle and collar, which is a tube with a notch at one end and a larger tube at the opposite end, and two bearings, which let the axel spin, and are just discs with holes in them.

 ### Evidence
 https://cvilleschools.onshape.com/documents/ffa447897569570d42fcbb04/w/2dc482e5cd987549425fdc61/e/02b6098aa539065b1aae69a1
 https://cvilleschools.onshape.com/documents/de50dd87d7808c126ab61214/w/6ed082505ed5c28c65c3df46/e/28c9cdf693de3b382defba4c